raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 **Validation:**

-* The MLSGroupUpdate must contain a PublicMessage that contains a commit with sender type NewMemberCommit.
+* The MLSGroupUpdate MUST contain a PublicMessage that contains a commit with sender type NewMemberCommit.
-* The sender of the ExternalJoinRequest must be a client that belongs to a user that is already in the group.
+* The sender of the ExternalJoinRequest MUST be a client that belongs to a user that is already in the group.

 ## Send an application message to a group